DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: INTRODUCTION

+These dilemmas arise from the \textbf{isolated optimization of LI models without considering the data access component}.
+Consequently, while these techniques reduce average latency compared to LSM-based KV store index lookups, they show \textbf{higher tail-latency} in cases requiring multiple or large block retrievals.
+This paper proposes a new LI solution to optimize \textbf{both the indexing and data access phases}, ensuring that predicted locations align with an efficient storage layout.

-Furthermore, earlier studies have neglected the consideration of varying key lengths in their design (\S~\ref{sec:var-kv-lsm}), as well as the enhancement of the last mile search, which is the final phase to identify the target KV within the retrieved block.
-As shown in Fig.~\hyperref[fig:rocksdb-lookup]{\ref*{fig:rocksdb-lookup}c}, this step in the indexing process incurs nearly identical latency to block finding.
-Therefore, an LI methodology should incorporate optimizations for this critical step.
+Furthermore, earlier studies have neglected the consideration of varying key and values lengths in their design (\S\ref{sec:var-kv-lsm}), as well as the enhancement of the \textbf{last-mile search}, which is the final phase to identify the target KV within the retrieved block.
+As shown in Fig.~\hyperref[fig:rocksdb-lookup]{\ref*{fig:rocksdb-lookup}c}, this step in the indexing process incurs nearly identical latency to block finding. \textbf{Thus, an LI methodology should integrate optimizations that jointly improve index lookup, block access, and last-mile search efficiency.}

 \textbf{Our Approach.} We leverage multi-objective optimization techniques to incorporate data access overhead as an additional factor to design an LI framework~\cite{boyd2004convex}.
 To achieve a suitable configuration that optimizes index performance alongside this additional parameter, we employ an auto-tuning method based on reinforcement learning (RL).
 This enables us to develop configurations that generate index models capable of automatically adjusting when workloads change.
-Our approach specifically concentrates on constructing an index model for KVs at the LSM file level, allowing for \textbf{effective locating} of the desired \textbf{variable-size} KVs using merely \textbf{a single block} access with \textbf{ideal block size}, all while maintaining the LI model optimal performance.
+Our approach specifically concentrates on constructing an index model for KVs at the SST level, leveraging their inherent sorted structure for efficient LI training.
+The resulting model enables \textbf{effective locating} of the desired \textbf{variable-size} KVs using merely \textbf{a single block} access with \textbf{ideal block size}, all while maintaining the LI model optimal performance.

 We evaluate our framework using an array of real-world and synthetic datasets and workloads, showing a substantial reduction in indexing costs when measured against state-of-the-art indexing solutions.
 We show that our framework leads to better performance, with throughput improvements between $1.19\times$ and $2.21\times$ in various datasets and workloads.